Part of 100%EV

-Mill/Turn Simulation Edgecam offers a full kinematic Simulation package.
+Mill/Turn Simulation EDGECAM offers a full kinematic Simulation package.
 All the cycles and movements are supported along with the full graphics of the machine, tails stocks and steadies meaning peace of mind as the part is fully tested before reaching the actual machine tool.
 The simulator being a very powerful tool in its own right offering full collision detection including many display options allowing the user full control over every aspect of the simulation.
-Feedback is given to the user show which commands are being simulated, this will also display which elements of the program may have caused issues.
-Comparison tools to show the part is machined as expected and correct before outputting to the machine tool.
+Feedback is given to the user showing which commands are being simulated, this will also display which elements of the program may have caused issues.
+Comparison tools will confirm the part is being machined as expected before outputting to CNC code to the machine tool.

 4/5 Axis Simultaneous Mill Turn machines have many uses and allow much more flexibility and capabilities not offered from other machine configurations.
 With this in mind many of these have multi axis, upper turrets, lower turret, CYB and Sub Spindles.